 Altogether, there are 10 accessible caves in Bermuda that have sea water pools with a maximum depth of 80 feet given tidal variations.
 Most are in this Parish.

-This wonderful facility for all the family is next to Flatts Bridge, where the Atlantic Ocean flows into First Flatts Inlet and then the inland Harrington Sound lake.
+40 North Shore Road, Flatts FL 04.
+Phone (441) 293-2727.
+A major Bermuda attraction, suitable for all the family.
+Next to Flatts Bridge, where the Atlantic Ocean flows into First Flatts Inlet and then the inland Harrington Sound lake.
 It dates back to the first decade of the 20th century when scientists from distinguished American universities set up a summer camp to carry out oceanographic research at Bermuda.
 A local sister organization known as the Bermuda Natural History Society, established in 1901, provided a year-round aquarium for the scientists.
 It began at Agar's Island (see Bermuda Islands) and moved from Agar's Island to its present location in 1926 when the two groups split.
-The scientific section was incorporated as a private research institute owned by American academic interests and is now the Bermuda Biological Station Inc. in Ferry Reach, St. George's Parish.
-The Bermuda Natural History Society became defunct and the Bermuda Government took over the Aquarium.
-Louis Mowbray (the elder) became its first Curator.
-Today, The Aquarium, Museum and Zoo have fascinating displays of animal, aquatic and marine life and natural history.
-You could easily spend the best part of a day here, whether you arrive by air or cruise ship.
-There is an admission fee of US$ 10 for each adult, $5 for a Bermuda senior and child over 5, with under 5's free but with all children 12 and under accompanied by an adult.
-You can avoid these fees by becoming a member of its active, nonprofit organization in advance of your visit or at the time.
-E-mail email@example.com for categories and details, including frequent special trips to various places for members.

 One of the magnificent views from the Hamilton Parish part of the Railway Trail.
 Photo by author Keith A. Forbes, solely for Bermuda Online